Albert Rivière: Early years

-Albert Rivière was born on 24 April 1891 in the village of Grand-Bourg, Creuse, son of an artisan shoemaker.
+Albert Rivière was born on 24 April 1891 in the village of Le Grand-Bourg, Creuse, son of an artisan shoemaker.

 His father, Léobon Rivière, was a shoemaker.
 His mother, François Gallous, was a seamstress.

 When he was born his parents already had two sons and four daughters, all of whom would later enter trades or shops.

 He apprenticed with a tailor, then joined the army.

 During World War I (1914–18) he was wounded in the face, and part of his jaw had to be replaced.

 He was awarded the Legion of Honor.

 On 22 November 1917 Rivière married Jeanne Chadaine, daughter of a cooper.

 A daughter was born in 1919 and a son in 1925.

 Rivière became a tailor and draper in Boussac, Creuse, where his brother was a baker.

 He became a militant in the movement of veterans and disabled from the war, and in the Section Française de l'Internationale Ouvrière (SFIO, French Section of the Workers' International).

 In 1919 he turned down an offer to run as socialist candidate for the legislature.

 In 1922 he became the first secretary of the SFIO federation of the Creuse after Camille Bénassy.

 He was on the socialist list in the elections of 1924, with three other veterans, but was not elected.